rylanc/norby/README.md

    installers use [MinGW](http://www.mingw.org).
 It may work if you build Ruby with VS, but I haven't tried it yet.
  - Support for Ruby version 1.8.X
- - Support for Ruby modules (as well as including/extending)
+ - Support for Ruby including/extending
  - Support for Ruby hashes
  - Conversion of JS objects (that aren't wrapped Ruby objects)
  - Support for Ruby structs